 These maisons à pignon (gabled houses) are some of the oldest buildings in the city of Paris.
 They date back to the 15th century guys, that blows my mind!
 So why don’t we see more of them?

 Because they are old as dirt, and about as flammable as a hot fart!
-We can thank 19th century Paris Urban Planning Transformer Eugene Haussmann for level medieval streets that once existed all over Paris like this one.
+We can thank 19th century Paris Urban Planning Transformer Eugene Haussmann for leveling medieval streets just like this that once existed all over Paris.
 Rue Galande was thankfully preserved.

 Makes sense!
 NOT.